SwiftedMind/Puddles/README.md

 [**Puddles Examples**](https://github.com/SwiftedMind/Puddles/tree/main/Examples/PuddlesExamples) - A simple app demonstrating the basic patterns of Puddles, including a globally shared Router for navigation.

-[**Scrumdinger**](https://github.com/SwiftedMind/Scrumdinger) - Apple's tutorial app re-implemented in Puddles (An awesome idea by the [Pointfree](https://www.pointfree.co/) guys to use Apple's tutorial app to test new ways of building SwiftUI apps).

 ## A Few Words On Puddles

 I designed and built Puddles around a few key ideas that fundamentally shaped the architecture with all its advantages and disadvantages.